JUB-Yoush/personal-site/src/routes/blog/jjpa-fa24.md

 Same problems as other cheap places, but there's also usually NOTHING there, so you need to get everything yourself.
 Pro Frugality tip, take a trip around student housing trash bins on moving out day, you might be able to find some things that students didn't want to take back with them (I sure got rid of some stuff.)

 ## There's so much America
-Why it so big?
+Too much even, Why it so big?
 I didn't do any traveling but everyone was seemingly from a different part of it, each state feels like it's own country in some way.
-I know there's that thing of Americans thinking there the epicentre of the entire world, but being in there I can tell why they started to think that.
+I know there's that thing of Americans thinking there the epicenter of the entire world, but being in there I can tell why they started to think that.
 There's an entire person's world worth of things in just half of america.

 ## Airbnb support is pretty good!
 They got me out of a cheap, small, dingy place with mold in the cabinets and hair on the sheets.
 They also reimbursed some of my subsequent hotel stay!